X

 modern-deck

-What We Love: This Japanese ski cabin-inspired home offers a newly revamped home with expansive outdoor living spaces that offer a zen-like feel.
+What We Love: This Japanese inspired house offers a newly revamped home with expansive outdoor living spaces that offer a zen-like feel.
 Open and airy living spaces promote a feeling of relaxation, where the lines between indoors and out are blurred.
 We are especially loving the cozy reading nook that connects to the rooftop deck, providing inspired views of a lush forest.

 Tell Us: What are your thoughts on the overall design aesthetics of this home?
 Let us know in the Comments below!